microsoft/cobalt/GETTING_STARTED_ADD_PAT_OWNER.md

         ```bash
         $ git commit -m "Removed unrelated templates." && git push
         ```
-    > NOTE: Integration tests running in the release stage of the pipeline may have naming conflicts if other tests of the same template are also running integration tests.
+    > NOTE: Integration tests running in the release stage of the pipeline may have resource group level naming conflicts if other tests of the same templates are also running or have been persisted in the Azure portal.

 ## Conclusion

- Recommended next step is to either reference containerized applications by their image name from within a Cobalt template in order to run a deployment or to employ this repo as ground truth for acceptable patterns and versioning across the organization.
+ Recommended next step is to either reference containerized applications by their image name from within a Cobalt template in order to run a deployment or to employ this repo as ground truth for acceptable patterns and versioning across an organization.